WorkSpaceMan/jxp/docs/authentication.md

 ### API Key

 The API Key is a permanent key that doesn't expire.
-It can be used by adding `?apikey=<apikey>` to the end of any request, or sending `apikey: <apikey>` in the header.
+It can be used by adding `?apikey=<apikey>` to the end of any request, or sending `x-api-key: <apikey>` in the header.